klebertiko/kotlin-stack-poc/README.md

 ## REST

+* Javalin API
-* Javalin
+* Javalin Swagger - TO BE STUDIED
-* Trying Ktor, has initial support from community for swagger
+* KTor API
+* KTor Swagger - TO BE DONE

 ## HTTP